surviveplus/Light-Cutter/README.md

 ) ( Japanese Only )
  - [Light Cutter ver.7.0](https://github.com/surviveplus/Light-Cutter/releases) ( Preview )

 In Japan, users of this software series are over 50,000 people total.
-For example, one of company was approved as official software.
+For example, one of company approved it as official software.
 However, the new version had not been released recently.
 So in this repository we migrate this and release new features.

 ## Roadmap
 ### ver.7.0 - Migrating from previous version
 Light Cutter ver.5.4 is Visual Basic 6.0 (unmanaged) based app with using .net COM classes (managed).
+Even in Windows10, this version is limited but works.
 First we are migrating from this version.
-This version supports high DPI in addition to previous features.
+The new version supports high DPI in addition to previous features.

 ### ver.7.1 - Split commands to support new targets
 Now we specify the area from the full screen.